CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-g1-site/get-access.md

 A personal project goal is to gain cloud environment knowledge.

+!!! important
+	Please note that personal projects are intended for temporary use.
+This means the resources allocated to these projects may be reset periodically, approximately twice a year.
+The primary reason for this ephemerality is to ensure effective use of cloud resources.
+Any virtual machines intended for long-term use must be part of group projects.
+This guideline is in accordance with our [terms of service](../../additional-information/terms-of-service.md).

 !!! caution
 	A personal project resource allocation quotas are fixed and cannot be changed.

-Personal projects are available automatically to all users of the Czech e-infrastructure for science, development, and education.
+Personal projects are available automatically to all users of the MetaCentrum.

 To register, follow the instructions for
 [registration in the MetaCentrum VO](https://metavo.metacentrum.cz/en/application/index.html).